Selling Your House Glossary

 Survey

-A major part of selling a home involves inspection, carried out by qualified surveyors.
 With three kinds of surveys available to us, a surveyor can conduct a Valuation Report for mortgage purposes, a Homebuyer Report to determine the good and safe condition of your property, or a Full Structural Survey, encompassing the structural integrity of your future home.

 Tenants